telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-localstorage-crud.md

 # Perform CRUD Operations with Local Storage Data

-The example below demonstrates how to perform CRUD operations with local storage data.
+The following example demonstrates how to perform CRUD operations with local storage data.

 ###### Example